 No, you must have a PayPal Business account.

 - Create another PayPal account for testing purposes using an email that is not connected to your Ecwid PayPal account.

-- Create a cheap test product ($1 or less) in your store.
+- Add a cheap test product ($1 or less) in your store.

-- If needed, you may create a chargeback when the payment is received.
+- If needed, you may refund the order.

 If you have several Ecwid stores, you can link them all to one PayPal account.
 Ecwid takes care of proper values for each storefront and direct all sales to the PayPal account you select.
 All you need to do is enable the Auto return option:

 - Log in to your merchant account in the PayPal backend.

 - Go to Profile → My selling tools → Website Payment Preferences.